CASE STUDY

 The Brand

-Combined with the competitive analysis and the initial research we decided that the design elements for INTU8 had three themes in mind: a video game feel, a mystical and spiritual vibe, and an astrological dark but colorful design.
+Combined with the competitive analysis and the initial research, we decided that the design elements for Plan A needed to me welcoming and youthful.

 Colors